xoubish/resolved_SED/README.md

 I upload the PSFs I build using stars in the GOODS-S field for all HST filters in this repository.
 There might be more optimized versions for different parts of each field or in different fields.

 Codes are written in jupyter notebooks and you can find short description below.
+Requirements:
+ Python 3 or above!, astropy, photutils, numpy and scipy

 - An ipython notebook to select galaxies, from an integrated multi-wavelength catalog.
 - An ipython notebook to generate per pixel multi-wavelength photometry catalog for a galaxy given RA, DEC and Redshift.
 - Fitting using SOMfit in python instead of LePhare.
 (Not there yet!)
-- Plotting LePhare results into 2D maps.
+- Plotting LePhare results into 2D maps. (will add later)